kirenz/course-template/_sources/docs/project-description.md

 This section includes initial interpretations and conclusions drawn from the model.

-(peer-review)=
+(peer-review-draft)=
-## Peer review
+## Peer review draft analysis

 Critically reviewing others' work is a crucial part of the scientific process, and our course is no exception.
 Each team will be assigned two other teams's projects to review.
-Each team should push their draft to their GitHub repo by the due date.

 During the peer review process, you will be provided read-only access to your partner teams' GitHub repos.

-Provide your review in the form of [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to your partner team's GitHub repo using the issue template provided.
+Provide your review in the form of [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to your partner team's GitHub repo using the issue template provided (see below).

 The peer review will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, modeling, interpretations, and conclusions.

-### Process and questions
+(issue-template)=
+### Issue template

 Spend \~30 mins to review each team's project.